3dlg-hcvc/cage/README.md

 conda install pytorch3d -c pytorch3d
 ```
 ## Data
 We share the training data ([here](https://aspis.cmpt.sfu.ca/projects/cage/data.zip)~101MB) preprocessed from [PartNet-Mobility](https://sapien.ucsd.edu/browse) dataset.
-Once downloaded, extract the `data` and put directly in the project folder.
+Once downloaded, extract the `data` and put it directly in the project folder.
 The data root can be configured with `system.datamodule.root=<path/to/your/data/directory>` in `configs/cage.yaml` file.
+If you find it slow to download the data from our server, please try this alternative link on [OneDrive](https://1sfu-my.sharepoint.com/:u:/g/personal/jla861_sfu_ca/EVFoahRzu4hMpQiGi4OsDbYBU170oPAjvWa02iohyj5sTg?e=qnBra3).

 ## Training
 Run `python main.py --config configs/cage.yaml --log_dir <folder/for/logs>` to train the model from the scratch.
 The experiment files will be recorded at `./<log_dir>/cage/<version>`.